-Health Information Management (HIM) represents a specialized management process that integrates clinical expertise, information technology, database management, and administrative oversight, as noted by Waegemann (2002).
+Health Information Management (HIM) represents a specialized management process that integrates clinical expertise, information technology, database management, and administrative oversight, as noted by Waegemann (2012).
 The domain of health information and records encompasses healthcare planning, management decision-making, legal and administrative protocols, research initiatives, and the identification of trends pertinent to disease treatment, as well as the assessment of standards and quality in patient care.
 A health record may consist of various health-related documents belonging to an individual, which can exist in physical formats such as films (X-rays), paper notes, or photographs, and increasingly in digital formats on computers.
-The digital management of health records is referred to as Electronic Health Information Management (e-HIM) (Hallvard et al., 2003).
+The digital management of health records is referred to as Electronic Health Information Management (e-HIM).
+According to American Health Information Management Association (AHIMA).
+(2021).
+Health Information Management (e-HIM) refers to the use of digital systems, technologies, and processes to manage, secure, and exchange health information. e-HIM integrates traditional Health Information Management (HIM) practices with modern technological solutions, ensuring that health data is stored electronically, accessed securely, and shared efficiently among healthcare providers and patients.

-Numerous terms have been employed to characterize electronic patient health records, often with overlapping meanings, as highlighted by Waegemann (2002).
+Numerous terms have been employed to characterize electronic patient health records, often with overlapping meanings, as highlighted by Waegemann (2012).
 An electronic health record (EHR) can be succinctly defined as a patient's medical record in a digital format.
 The electronic health record system facilitates the organization and retrieval of individual health records through computer technology.
 While both Electronic Health Record (EHR) and Electronic Medical Record (EMR) are widely utilized, some health informatics professionals differentiate between the two, designating EHR as a comprehensive concept and EMR as a specific localized record.
 Nevertheless, many users tend to use EHR and EMR interchangeably.
 An EHR system is frequently abbreviated as either EHR or EMR.

 As of the year 2000, the adoption of Electronic Health Records (EHRs) and other Health Information Technologies (HITs), such as Computerized Physician Order Entry (CPOE), was quite limited in the United States.
-Fewer than 10% of American hospitals had implemented HIT (Ringold et al., 2000), and only 16% of Primary Care Physicians utilized EHRs (Johnston et al., 2003).
-Between 2001 and 2004, merely 18% of ambulatory care encounters employed an EHR system (Jefferey et al., 2007).
+Fewer than 10% of American hospitals had implemented HIT (Ringold et al., 2000), and only 16% of Primary Care Physicians utilized EHRs.
+Between 2001 and 2004, merely 18% of ambulatory care encounters employed an EHR system (Jefferey et al., 2017).
 By 2005, 25% of office-based physicians reported using either fully or partially electronic medical record systems (EMR).
 Nevertheless, less than 10% of these physicians had a computerized system for ordering tests, reporting results, and documenting physician notes (National Center for Health Statistics, 2006).
-In contrast, the healthcare sector in Nigeria lacks EHR systems in smaller private facilities, and in public hospitals, such as specialist and teaching hospitals, where they may exist, they are often in nascent and rudimentary forms (Baronl, 2007).
-Some health records departments in these institutions primarily utilize computers for administrative tasks (Shaibu, 2004).
+In contrast, the healthcare sector in Nigeria lacks EHR systems in smaller private facilities, and in public hospitals, such as specialist and teaching hospitals, where they may exist, they are often in nascent and rudimentary forms (Baronl, 2017).
+Some health records departments in these institutions primarily utilize computers for administrative tasks.
 The limited adoption of EHRs in Nigeria can be attributed to various factors, including high costs of hardware and software, complex implementation processes and technical requirements, resistance to organizational change and reforms, inadequate funding and management, as well as challenges related to maintenance.